Jovan Savić

-Jovan Savić or Ivan Jugović (Јован Савић or Иван Југовић; Sombor, 1772 – Veliki Bečkerek, 1813) was the first professor at the initial founding of Belgrade's Visoka škola (Grande école which became known as the University of Belgrade in 1905) and secretary of the ruling Supreme Council (Soviet) in Revolutionary Serbia.
+Jovan Savić or Ivan Jugović (Јован Савић or Иван Југовић; Sombor, 1772 – Veliki Bečkerek, 1813) was the first professor at the initial founding of Belgrade's Velika škola and secretary of the ruling Supreme Council (Soviet) in Revolutionary Serbia.
 He was an Austrian sympathizer.

 Biography

 He completed all the requirements of elementary school education (then under the director Avram Mrazović) and grammar school in his hometown and at the gymnasium in Szeged, after which he studied law in Budapest.
 On 1 February 1798, Dean Emerick Kelemen of the Faculty of Law sent a letter of recommendation to Metropolitan Stefan Stratimirović and Jovan Savić was accepted as a professor of the preparatory class of the Second Latin Grammar School in Sremski Karlovci, and in the following school year 1799/1800 Savić was appointed professor of the grammar class.

 He left his professorship on 1 March 1802 and moved to Vršac as Bishop Josif Jovanović Šakabenta's secretary, at which time he clashed with Metropolitan Stratimirović, leaving his position in Vršac in 1805.
 He moved to Serbia, to Smederevo, where, under the pseudonym Ivan Jugović, he soon became a clerk in the ruling Supreme Council (Praviteljstvujušći sovjet), headed by the president Matija Nenadović.
 In 1807, after the death of Božidar Grujović, the first secretary of Serbia's ruling Council, Jugović took Grujović's place.
-In early September of the same year, he was sent on a diplomatic mission at the headquarters of the Russian army in Bucharest.
+In early September of the same year, he was sent on a diplomatic mission to the headquarters of the Russian army in Bucharest.
 Based on the intrigues of the Russian envoy to Serbia Konstantin Rodofinikin, Jugović was dismissed from the Supreme Council at the end of 1807.

 After leaving his job, Ivan Jugović decided to set up a school in Belgrade that would teach more science and teach future national leaders and governors of Serbia.
 The Grandes écoles was solemnly opened on 31 August (12 September according to the Julian calendar) in 1808 by the dedication of Jugović and a theological seminary in 1810.
 Dositej Obradović was appointed its first rector and Jugović was its only professor during the first semester.
 Karadjordje and other leaders sent their sons to the new school they called Velika škola (Grandes écoles after the French model).
 Its first students included Lazar Arsenijević Batalaka and Vuk Karadžić.